 Conclusion

 This contribution presented a modification on DMVR that refined MVs are prohibited for spatial and temporal MV prediction and BS calculation.
-When compared with the original DMVR, it shows xx% reduction in decoding time, at the cost of losing 0.15% of BD-rate performance.
+When compared with the original DMVR, the proposed method does not require potential extra buffer to keep both original and refined motion fields, with around 0.15% loss of BD-rate performance.
 We would recommend the committee to consider integrating the proposed technique into the next software release of BMS/VTM software and working draft.